SilverHalf/mount-balrior/decima/mechanics.md

 #### 80% - 70%
 {: .no_toc}

-As soon as Decima reaches 80% of her HP, she will finish whatever animation she is doing, and then transition into the following phase.
+As soon as Decima reaches 80% of her HP, she will finish whatever animation she is doing, then transition into the following phase.
 The transition consists of these steps:
-1. Decima despawns all [Fulgent Fences] and [Dancing Sparks] currently on the arena.
+1. All [Fulgent Fences] and [Dancing Sparks] currently on the arena will despawn.
-2. Decima's [Conduits] rearrange into a new pattern, made of three hexagonal formations (see the video below).
+2. All [Conduits] rearrange into a new pattern, made of three hexagonal formations (see the video below).
 Meanwhile, Decima uses [Seismic Reposition] to move inside of one of these hexagons.
 3. [Fulgent Fences] reactivate, sealing off the formation, and a [Transcendent Boulder] spawns inside each of the two remaining unoccupied hexagons.

 <video class="center" width="50%" controls muted>